RitvikDeshpande/Portfolio/README.md

 Hi, I'm Ritvik Deshpande!

 ## Description
-_My Portfolio includes some info about me, lists my programming skills, projects and links to contact me.
+My Portfolio includes some info about me, lists my programming skills, projects and links to contact me.

+## Link to Portfolio

 ## Technologies Used
 - HTML5